nuvious/squid-https-cache/README.md

 A quick recipe for making a squid https proxy for all or specific domains.

+**WARNING** This implementation is very basic and has an `allow all` clause instead of specific ports.
+This was done in testing and will be removed in later itterations.
+This is proof-of-concept code; please regard it as such.

 ## Quick Start

 ### Generate Certs